 To submit your proposal, follow the link below and create a username and password in Cadmium.
 After creating an account, you will be prompted to complete the application.

-- The submission deadline is August 16
+- The submission deadline

 - Each session under consideration is subject to a telephone interview to review speaker(s) knowledge of the subject matter.